 Though the haptoglobin test is a sensitive test for hemolytic anemia, it cannot be used to diagnose the cause of the condition.
 Other laboratory tests may be needed to help determine the cause, such as tests for autoantibodies to detect autoimmune causes, sickle cell tests, G6PD, or a hemoglobin evaluation.

-A haptoglobin test may be ordered along with a direct antiglobulin test to help determine whether someone who has received a blood transfusion has had a transfusion reaction (see the article on Transfusion Medicine).
+If you have had a blood transfusion, a haptoglobin test may be ordered along with a direct antiglobulin test to help determine if you have had a transfusion reaction.
+(For more details, see the article on Transfusion Medicine.)

-If a haptoglobin level is low, then testing may be repeated at a later time to evaluate changes in concentration and help determine whether the increased destruction of RBCs is no longer occurring or continues.
+If your haptoglobin level is low, then testing may be repeated at a later time to monitor your condition, evaluate changes in concentration, and help determine whether the increased destruction of RBCs persists.

 When is it ordered?